-If you’re hoping to get out of Dodge for this potentially horrifying holiday, take a peek at how four other countries handle Halloween.
+If you’re hoping to get out of Dodge for this potentially horrifying holiday, take a peek at how four other countries handle Halloween or similar celebrations.

 Ireland is considered the birthplace of Halloween, which is based on Samhain, the annual Celtic festival that acknowledged dead walking among the living and marked the end of harvest season.
 Although Halloween in Ireland is now celebrated in much the same way as it is in the U.S., activities like bonfires and parties are generally front and center, especially for children, who can win small prizes like candy and coins by playing themed games.

 In Mexico, locals celebrate Dia de los Muertos (Day of the Dead) over a two-day period that begins on November 1.
 Festivals, parties, food and themed activities mark the occasion, which coincides with the Catholic religion’s All Saints Day and All Souls Day.
 Skeletons have become synonymous with the holiday, which celebrates the lives of the departed rather than mourning their deaths.

 Teng Chieh, China’s version of Halloween, finds participants lighting lanterns to help guide the spirits of dead relatives, for whom they also leave refreshments.
 Some locals also choose to make paper boats, which are then burned to release the souls of those who have died but haven’t received proper burial.